-It is that time of year when I start thinking about the importance of friends and family and why I should be thankful for the country I live in.
+This has become a Christmas tradition for me and some of you have seen this post before, but it is that time of year when I start thinking about the importance of friends and family and why I should be thankful for the country I live in.
 It is also the time when I think about those fellow Americans who have stepped forward in the past and the present to place their lives on the line so that the rest of us can celebrate this holy season in freedom and peace.
-This will be the fourth Christmas since 9/11 that my oldest son, U.S. Army Major Sean Connelly, has spent away from home and in harm’s way.

-However, the true story below is not about Sean and the fighting Americans of today, but about Sean’ grandfather and another Christmas long ago.
+The true story below is about my father and a Christmas seventy ago.
 I wrote it many years ago and it has been reprinted and put on websites around the world.
-I offer it once again to honor our heroes of yesterday, today, and tomorrow.
+You can read the full story in my book “The Mortarmen” I offer this story once again to honor our heroes of yesterday, today, and tomorrow.
 Come to think of it, this story is really about all of them because it epitomizes who and what they are.

 The frigid night air cut through the Lieutenant’s army issue coat as the stopped in the knee deep snow to survey the perimeter.
 A heavy snow continued to fall on this Christmas Eve 1944, but it was not a silent night.
 The flashes of artillery lit the sky and generated a rumble like distant thunder as the young officer finished his tour of the unit’s outposts.
 He was an officer in Company B, 87th Chemical Mortar Battalion, the men who fired the big 4.2 mortars which were so critical to the effort of the infantry to advance.
 They were someplace in Belgium, he really had no clue where, and for the first time in a while the battalion was together again.
 All four companies had been brought in to help stop the German breakthrough.
 They didn’t know it, but the 87th was about to be thrown right into the heart of the Battle of the Bulge.